 - In a medium bowl, combine graham crumbs, sugar, and butter.
 Mix until well combined and press into the bottom and about ¾-inch up the sides of a 9-inch springform pan.

-- In a medium bowl, with an electric mixer on medium speed, beat the cream cheese, sugar, and vanilla until fluffy, scraping the sides as neede.
-Add the eggs, one at a time, beating until just until incorporated (do not overbeat, this will cause cracks).
+- In a medium bowl, with a hand mixer on medium speed, beat the cream cheese, sugar, and vanilla until fluffy, scraping the sides as needed.
+Add the eggs, one at a time, beating until just incorporated (do not overbeat; this will cause cracks).

 - Pour the cheesecake batter into the prepared crust and wrap the bottom of the springform pan in 2 layers of aluminum foil.
 Place the springform pan in a large roasting pan and pour enough water in the roasting pan to reach halfway up the springform pan.
 Bake for 50 to 55 minutes.